anthonyrota/awaken/docs/00-introduction.md

 ### Tiny Bundle Size

-We wouldn't be able to use the word <i>micro</i> in the name of our library if it wasn't for MicroStream's absurdly tiny bundle size.
+We wouldn't be able to use the word <i>micro</i> in the name of our library if it wasn't for Microstream's absurdly tiny bundle size.

 The current version of <code>@microstream\/core</code> is <code>8.822Kb</code> large when compressed using [brotli](https:\/\/caniuse.com\/brotli) at the highest compression level<a name="how-is-size-calculated-footnote-link"></a><sup>[2](#how-is-size-calculated-footnote)</sup>.